ArchGryphon9362/teslabtapi/docs/more/key_naming.md

 ### Finishing up

-Send all of this over to `https://owner-api.teslamotors.com/api/1/users/keys`, and once you reenter the "Locks" menu in the car, you should now see the updated info for the key!
+Send all of this over to `https://owner-api.teslamotors.com/api/1/users/keys`, and once you reenter the "Locks" menu in the vehicle, you should now see the updated info for the key!

 ## Key Kinds